 Date: Saturday, February 8, 2020

 Location: San Diego Archaeological Center

-Cost: $2 (museum admission included); Members Free
+Cost: Included with paid museum admission ($2); Members Free